Category Archives: Archive

 From the Archives: The Archivist speaks!

-By Kathleen Spale When most people think of summer vacation, they think of time spent on beaches in the sun with sand and water spreading endlessly around them.
-So when I heard about an opportunity to sit in a small, … Continue reading
+When most people think of summer vacation, they think of time spent on beaches in the sun with sand and water spreading endlessly around them.
+So when I heard about an opportunity to sit in a small, fluorescent-lit room surrounded by 22 bins of 1621 dusty, old books for my summer vacation, you can imagine what I said…..

 From the Archives: Halloween Mystery Illustration